Benefit denials and appeals

 - The denial of your request to waive repayment of the overpaid benefits.

 You must appeal within 30 days of the date we sent your decision.
 If you don’t appeal within 30 days, you must explain why you are appealing late.
-If you can’t show good cause for a late appeal, your case may be dismissed as untimely by the Office of Administrative Hearings (OAH).
+If you can’t show a good cause for a late appeal, your case may be dismissed as untimely by the Office of Administrative Hearings (OAH).
 OAH is a separate agency from the Employment Security Department that is responsible for independently resolving administrative disputes.